lindermanlab/S5/README.md

 since we used the exact Hyena operator implementation (ported into JAX) and simply replaced the implicit convolutions.
 However, we also note that when only order 2 operators are used (as we do here), this is essentially H3, but with S5 used instead of S4D (and a short convolution instead of H3's shift matrix).

 Our results indicate that Hyena-S5 can solve the challenging associative recall in-context learning tasks and can also outperform Transformers on WikiText without any attention layers.
-We fully recognize that these are relatively small scale results these days, but is at least a datapoint that S5 combined with multiplicative gating can potentially be very effective.
+We fully recognize that these are relatively small scale results these days, but it is at least a datapoint that S5 combined with multiplicative gating can potentially be very effective.
 We hope to scale up these and other ideas to larger datasets soon, stay tuned!